pm141088/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+### Connecting to Trello

+To run the app with a Trello board, copy the contents of `env.template` into an `.env` file.
+Copy and paste your Trello API key and token from (https://trello.com/app-key) into the respective values.
+You will also need to enter Trello board ID, to do list ID, doing list id and done list id.

+## Running the App in a VM

+### Vagrant

+You can run this on a VM by running `vagrant up` at the root.
+Once the command has finished, as above you can visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.
+Any logs from this are saved to `applogs.txt`.

-### Running tests
+### Docker

-To run all unit and integration tests, run `pytest` from terminal.

-Alternatively, you can run specific tests by pointing
-pytest to a folder e.g. `pytest tests`.
+During first time setup, run the following commands:

+Dev:
+To run the app on Docker in development mode (with hot reloading), run `docker-compose up --build dev-app`

+Prod:
+To run the app on Docker in production mode, run `docker-compose up --build prod-app`.

+In subsequent runs you can omit the `--build` flag.
+Once again the app can then be found at [`http://localhost:5000/`]

+## Testing

-### Instructions to run e2e test using Selenium ###
+### Prerequisites to run e2e test using Selenium ###

-Chromedriver.exe is necessary for the e2e tests to run, please add this to the drivers folder upon checkout.
+You will need a `Chromedriver.exe` in order to run e2e tests, please add this to the drivers folder upon checkout.
 Line #31 in the test_app_e2e.py file will need to be updated with the path to the Chromedriver.

+### Running the tests
+To run all tests, run `pytest`
+To run integration tests, run `pytest test_app.py`
+To run end-to-end tests, run `pytest test_app_e2e.py`